meilisearch/specifications/text/0118-search-api.md

 Specifies the tag, or sequence, to put **before** every highlighted query terms.

-This parameter is applied to the fields from `attributesToHighlight`.
+This parameter is applied to the fields configured in `attributesToHighlight`.
 If there are none, this parameter has no effect.
 See [3.1.8. `attributesToHighlight`](#318-attributestohighlight) section.

 - 🔴 Sending a value with a different type than `String` for `highlightPreTag` returns a [bad_request](0061-error-format-and-definitions.md#bad_request) error.